joanseg/The-Positioning-Manual/chapters/10-Risk.md

 Sean McCabe started his business with a surprisingly successful course on hand lettering.
 I don't know the guy at all, but he sure looks from the outside like an entrepreneurial craftsperson, because he's cultivated significant skill in multiple crafts (hand lettering, podcasting, writing, internet marketing) and turned each of those into courses that he sells and seems to make good money selling.

-The takeaway is this: there are manysurprising and wonderful examples of craftspeople who have made a business out of their weird and specific skill.
+The takeaway is this: there are many surprising and wonderful examples of craftspeople who have made a business out of their weird and specific skill.
 And maybe that could be you!
 But do be warned that your dedication to your craft can be both an asset in some specialization scenarios or it can be a liability that prevents you from specializing at all.

 Finally, it’s worth noting that this analogy breaks down totally if you think of entrepreneurs as craftspeople whose craft is the business they are building.
 This dissolves any difference between these two types.
 The analogy is still valuable, this edge case notwithstanding.